 LOGML - Co-Organizer

-The London Geometry and Machine Learning workshop is a week-long event scheduled for summer 2021, in which early career researchers will work on practical projects under the guidance of experienced mentors.
-The workshop will also feature prominent researchers in the fields of geometry and machine learning, as well as a company and networking night.
+The London Geometry and Machine Learning workshop was a week-long event scheduled for July 2021, in which early career researchers worked on practical projects under the guidance of experienced mentors.
+The workshop also featured prominent researchers in the fields of geometry and machine learning, as well as a company and networking night.

 ICL Women in Computing - Co-President

-As a Co-President I contribute by overseeing the work of the society, in planning events, liaising with contacts within and outside the department, and representing the society in general.
+As a Co-President I contributed by overseeing the work of the society, in planning events, liaising with contacts within and outside the department, and representing the society in general.

 In2Science - Instructor